Educational resource on peptide research. Read our editorial standards →

 Retatrutide: Release Date, Expected Magnitude, and What to Watch

 The most-anticipated obesity medication of the late 2020s.
-Here's what we know about the Phase 3 program, expected timeline to approval, what Phase 2 results suggest about clinical magnitude, and what's worth watching.
+We take stock of the Phase 3 program, the expected timeline to approval, what Phase 2 results suggest about clinical magnitude, and what is worth watching.

 Read article